 The main event of each Weekend Workshop is a gala dinner on Saturday night, featuring a select keynote speaker.
 This year’s keynote address will be delivered by Mr. Vince Vawter, Newbery award-winning author, who has previously presented on his novel Paperboy, which chronicles his journey with stuttering during childhood.
 Mr. Vawter returns to Weekend Workshop this spring to premiere his sequel novel, Copyboy.

+These follow-up sessions are included in the price of client registration and will be held on Monday evenings throughout the summer, as outlined in our brochure.
 Sessions can be attended in person at The College of Saint Rose or via teletherapy.
-This is a flexible format using a video-conferencing system with your student clinician.
+This is a flexible format using a video-conferencing system with your clinicians.

 Fees and Registration